-Tessa: Wait!
-Don’t cry!
-12-year-old Tessa is still very much alive!She is living out her Happily-Ever-After with the nicest family in Beltsville, MD.
+Tessa: 16-year-old Tessa crossed the Rainbow Bridge in November, 2022 after having lived out her Happily-Ever-After with the nicest family in Beltsville, MD.
 Tessa came to live at Leashes End in November 2017!
 She ended up at the Montgomery County Shelter for a second time in eight years a hot mess!
 Poor Tessa was emaciated, matted, and severely anemic.
-Her original adopters from eight years ago could not be found, which is good in a way, since it’s obvious that Tessa had been abused.
-After nearly three months, it became clear that Tessa needed a home where she could be an only dog.
+After three months, it became clear that Tessa needed a home where she could be an only dog.
 And boy oh boy did she luck out!
-Two retired sisters took her into their hearts and home … Beckie and Sherri are the loveliest people and the best part is now Tessa has two moms and and no canine competitors!
-Tessa loves walking with Beckie, and using their doggie door to access their gorgeous yard on her own … but never before noon.
-Apparently, our diva Tessa likes to sleep in.
+Two retired sisters took her into their hearts and home … Beckie and Sherri are the loveliest people and the best part is that Tessa had two moms and and no canine competitors!
+Tessa loved walking with Beckie, and using their doggie door to access their gorgeous yard on her own … but never before noon.
+Apparently, our diva Tessa liked to sleep in.
+Z”L, Sweet Tessa!